einverne/awesome-linux/README.md

 #### Other Desktop Environments

-* [Cinnamon](http://cinnamon.linuxmint.com/) - Strives to provide a traditional user experience.
+* [Cinnamon](http://cinnamon.linuxmint.com/) - Strives to provide a traditional user experience. 提供类 Windows 的操作体验，关闭窗口按钮在右上方，我喜欢
 * [EDE](http://www.equinox-project.org/) - Small desktop environment built to be responsive, light in resource usage and to have a familiar look and feel.
 * [LXQt](http://lxqt.org/) - Qt port and the upcoming version of LXDE, the Lightweight Desktop Environment.
 It is the product of the merge between the LXDE-Qt and the Razor-qt projects: A lightweight, modular, blazing-fast and user-friendly desktop environment.
 * [MATE](http://www.mate-desktop.org/) - Provides an intuitive and attractive desktop to Linux users using traditional metaphors.
 Fork of GNOME 2.